A novel seamless magnetic-based actuating mechanism for end-effector-based robotic rehabilitation platforms: Experimental Protocol

 \subsection{Participants}

-In our study, we enlisted five healthy volunteers from the University of Rhode Island, including two males and three females aged 22 to 36 years, all right-handed.
+We enlisted 12 healthy volunteers from the University of Rhode Island, including 9 males and 3 females aged 22 to 36 years (10 right-handed, 2 left-handed).
 None had a history of neurological disorders.
 Before starting, each participant received a detailed explanation of the experiment and gave written consent.
-The research methods were approved by the Institutional Review Board (IRB) to ensure they met ethical research standards.
+The Institutional Review Board (IRB) approved the research methods to ensure they met ethical research standards.